Maes808/Auto-Twitter-Manager/readme.md

 ## Quick start
 1. Open https://colab.research.google.com/
 2. Copy and Paste the script Run all the cells
+3. You can Edit The Topics according to You want - Length etc
-3. Add your secrets in Colab Secrets (🔑 sidebar)
+4. Add your secrets in Colab Secrets (🔑 sidebar)
-4. Run all cells
+5. Run all cells
-5. Leave tab open to keep posting every 10 min.
+6. Leave tab open to keep posting every 10 min.

 ## Secrets needed
 - OPENROUTER_KEY